Abdelrahmnan-Osama/SPI-Slave-Single-Port-RAM-Project/README.md

-# SPI Slave Interface with Single-Port RAM Verification
+# SPI Slave Interface with Single-Port RAM Development and Verification

 This repository showcases the design and verification of an SPI Slave Interface integrated with a Single-Port RAM.
 The project demonstrates efficient processor-to-RAM communication using the SPI protocol and robust UVM-based verification techniques.